arvidn/libtorrent/trunk/docs/manual.rst

 The version that takes a filename will simply load the torrent file and decode it inside the constructor, for convenience.
 This might not be the most suitable for applications that want to be able to report detailed errors on what might go wrong.

+The overloads that takes an ``error_code const&`` never throws if an error occur, they will simply set the error code to describe what went wrong and not fully initialize the torrent_info object.
+The overloads that do not take the extra error_code_ parameter will always throw if an error occurs.
+These overloads are not available when building without exception support.

 add_tracker()